willzywiec/nuceng156/README.md

-# References
+# Nuclear Criticality Safety(!)

-These references are for NUC ENG 156/256.
+Herein lies the course references for NUC ENG 156/256.

 ## Instructions for installing OpenMC